AlessandroSFreitas/AlessandroSFreitas/README.md

 I like to learn new things and focus on my studies.
 Even graduated, I follow my journey by the world of knowledge and I am always an opener to new ideas.

 The languages that I use and like so much are Python and Ruby.
 I dedicate myself to learn new things in these technologies every day.
-Today, I use Python for web development and I like so much to study IA, Data Science, and things related.
+Today, I use Python for web development and I like so much to study game development and things related.
 So, I love tech, coffee, nerd things, games, and science 🚀.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />